Welcome

 Key Term: Principal Method

 An accounting treatment for VAT on disbursements where the supply is deemed made to the firm.
-The firm pays the invoice (including VAT) from its business account, reclaims the VAT as input tax, and then re-supplies the service to the client when billing.
+The firm pays the invoice (including VAT) from its business account, records input tax, and then re-supplies the service to the client by including the net cost and output VAT on its bill.

 Accounting Entries (Principal Method):